-RAE (Sometimes REA), Richard, 15910, Private, 12th Royal Scots (Lothian Regt), was KIA on the 15th or 18th July 1916.
+RAE (Sometimes REA), Richard, 15910, Private, 12th Royal Scots (Lothian Regt), was KIA on the 15th July 1916.
 He was the son of James and Sarah Rae, 12 Waveney Avenue, Ballymena.
 His wife resided in Newtownards.
 He is buried in Quarry Cemetery, Montauban, Somme.
 778267 Lance Corporal David Rea of No. 2 Canadian Railway Troops was his brother.

 Corporal James Rea, son of Matthew, Drumcrow, Broughshane.

 Photograph courtesy of Nigel Henderson, Ulster History Hub